nitrix/imgui-go/README.md

-# cimgui-go
+# imgui-go

-A binding for cimgui in Go.
+A binding for imgui in Go.

 ## Example

 ![example.png](example.png)

-Try the example with `go run github.com/nitrix/cimgui-go/example@latest`.
+Try the example with `go run github.com/nitrix/imgui-go/example@latest`.

 The sources for it are located here [example/example.go](example/example.go).